MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/Set-MgDeviceManagementDeviceHealthScript.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths14LamxzDevicemanagementDevicehealthscriptsDevicehealthscriptIdMicrosoftGraphAssignPostRequestbodyContentApplicationJsonSchema>`: .
+BODYPARAMETER <IPaths14LamxzDevicemanagementDevicehealthscriptsDevicehealthscriptIdMicrosoftGraphAssignPostRequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeviceHealthScriptAssignments <IMicrosoftGraphDeviceHealthScriptAssignment[]>]`:
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[RunRemediationScript <Boolean?>]`: Determine whether we want to run detection script only or run both detection script and remediation script
     - `[RunSchedule <IMicrosoftGraphDeviceHealthScriptRunSchedule>]`: Base type of Device health script run schedule.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.